hpique/Articles/Swift/Type inference quirks of closure parameters/Type inference quirks of closure parameters.md

 }
 ```

-Because single-expression closures can implicityly return the value of the expression, the code above can be shortened to:
+Because single-expression closures can implicitly return the value of the expression, the code above can be shortened to:

 ```Swift
 let reversed = sorted(names) { s1, s2 in